NehorayK/_application-template_/README.md

 	•	Add the VM’s IP and credentials to your ~/.ssh/config.
 	•	Connect from VS Code to develop and run the project remotely.

-- Follow the guidelines provided in our class: [Task](TASK.md).
+- Follow the [Task](TASK.md) guidelines provided in the classroom.
-- Check out the Contributors associated with the Task: [CONTRIBUTORS.md](CONTRIBUTORS.md).
+- Check out the [Contributors](CONTRIBUTORS.md) associated with the Task.

 This simple structure ensures that new developers can clone the repository, set up the environment, and start working on the project quickly and safely.